-Nestled among the Kamnik Alps, this shelter for adventure-seeking climbers is atop the Skuta Peak, which is the third-tallest mountain in Slovenia.
-Hosting up to eight mountaineers at a time, the shelter boasts incredible views, with floor-to-ceiling glass and a sheer drop underneath, which may even give the most adventurous a bout of vertigo!
+Nestled among the Kamnik Alps, this shelter for adventure-seeking climbers is atop the Skuta peak, the third-tallest mountain in Slovenia.
+Hosting up to eight mountaineers at a time, the shelter by OFIS Arhitekti boasts incredible views.
+With floor-to-ceiling glass and a sheer drop underneath, it may give even the most adventurous a bout of vertigo!

 Pacific Northwest, USA

-Along the Puget Sound coastline is the Garage, designed by Graypants, Inc. This mystical piece of architecture is bright and luminous from natural light due to its pitched roof with glass panels.
-The post-war garage is nestled among spruces, providing a contrast between old and new, normal and quirky, and providing scenic views over the coast.
+Along the Puget Sound coastline is the Garage, designed by Graypants, Inc. This mystical piece of architecture is bright and flooded with natural light as a result of its pitched roof with glass panels.
+The postwar garage is nestled among spruces, creating a contrast between old and new, normal and quirky, and offering scenic views over the coast.

 Northeastern United States

-A secret library hidden away in the forest of upstate New York called The Living Room, is a place where book worms could get lost for days as they work their way through the shelves layered in 2,500 books and novels.
-With its charred exterior, the place is most enchanting during snowy periods, where you can nestle up in the cozy room with the fire blazing, engulfed in a great read.
+A secret library called the Living Room, by Studio Padron and Jason Koxvold, is hidden away in the forest of upstate New York.
+This is a place where bookworms could get lost for days as they work their way through the shelves stacked with around 2,500 books and novels.
+It is most enchanting during snowy periods, when you can nestle up in the cozy room with the fire blazing, engulfed in a great read.

 Waikato, New Zealand

 Bored of your view?
-All you need is a tractor to move the sleds this house is built on!
-Aptly named, the Hut on sleds was designed like this due to being positioned on the designated erosion zone of the Coromandel Peninsula and needing to satisfy a removable planning condition.
-As a summer beach house, the slats can be shut during the colder months or when it’s not in use.
+With this house, all you need is a tractor to move the sleds it’s built on and you can get yourself a new one.
+The aptly named Hut on Sleds by Crosson Clarke Carnachan Architects was designed in this way because it’s positioned on the erosion zone of the Coromandel Peninsula in New Zealand, and needing to satisfy a removable planning condition.
+The slats of this summer beach house can be shut during the colder months or when it’s not in use.

-This stylish Pump House, designed by Branch Studio Architects, was originally commissioned to be a storage shed for a water pump and other equipment, where workers could have a cup of tea.
-The project became rather more extravagant, and now doubles as a self-sufficient lakeside retreat with rainwater tanks, wood heating and solar power.
+This stylish Pump House in Victoria, designed by Branch Studio Architects, was originally commissioned to be a storage shed for a water pump and other equipment, and to be a place where workers could have a cup of tea.
+The project went on to become rather more extravagant, and the building has been converted into a self-sufficient lakeside retreat with rainwater tanks, wood heating and solar power.

 Near Berlin, Germany

-Originally a 1926 summer house, this lodge is sat here, in the middle of the forest, not far from a crystal lake, making it the perfect escape from the city.
-The Forest House was built as a complete wooden structure, the outside obscure, the inside white-painted pinewood, offering quite the contrast.
-The beauty of the area, especially when covered in snow, can be enjoyed from the warmth of inside, thanks to the expansive windows.
+Originally a summer house built in 1926, this lodge by Atelier St is in the middle of a forest near Berlin, not far from a crystal lake, making it the perfect escape from the city.
+The Forest House is a wooden structure inside and out, and the beauty of the surroundings can be enjoyed from the warmth of the cosy interior, thanks to the expansive windows.

 Julian Alps, Slovenia

-On the eastern edge of Fogo Island, you will find the minimalistic Squish Studio on a rocky strip of coastline, designed by Saunders Architecture.
-With a dramatic entrance to the studio, intended to cultivate artistic inspirations, this is the place to set up office.
+On a rocky strip of coastline on the eastern edge of Fogo Island, Newfoundland and Labrador, lies the minimalistic Squish Studio by Saunders Architecture.
+With a dramatic entrance to the studio intended to encourage artistic inspiration, this is quite a place to set up office.

-Andreas Fuhrimann Gabrielle Hächler’s Zielturm Rotsee (Finish Tower Rotsee) was originally built to accommodate officials of the annual rowing regatta.
-The structure looks similar to that of a game of jenga, especially due to the reflection, while the subtle offsets of the levels make the building look fragile and delicate.
-A long platform connects this tower to the shore – so don’t worry, you won’t be floating downstream!
+Andreas Fuhrimann Gabrielle Hächler’s Zielturm Rotsee (Finish Tower Rotsee) in Lucerne was originally built to accommodate the officials of the annual rowing regatta.
+The structure looks similar to a game of Jenga, while the subtle offsetting of the levels make the building look fragile and delicate.
+A long platform connects the tower to the shore, so don’t worry, you won’t find yourself floating downstream!

 Friuli-Venezia Giulia, Italy

-Bivacco Luca Vuerich was named after a deceased climber and commissioned by his family.
-You’ll have to pack light as the wooden cabin is atop the rugged mountains of the Julian Alps at 2,531 metres above sea level along a summit trail.
-Built in a day, this hideout for hikers, climbers, and visitors protects against the bitter winds and harsh cold.
+Bivouac Luca Vuerich was named after a deceased climber and commissioned by his family.
+You’ll have to pack light if you want to stay here, as the wooden cabin lies high up in the rugged Julian Alps.
+Built in just a day, this hideout for hikers, climbers and visitors nonetheless protects visitors against the bitter winds and harsh cold.